• Skip to primary navigation

 Smartphone coronavirus

 Technology has come a long way over the past few years, and a great example of this is smartphones.
-We now have all the information we could need at our fingertips, along with applications that allow us to do a range of different things.
-The fact that technology has developed so vastly over the past few years means, not only does it have significant potential for the future, it has massive potential now.
-In the current pandemic, we need technology now more than ever.
+We now have all the information we could need at our fingertips, along with applications that allow us to do different things.
+The fact that technology has developed so vastly over the past few years means that it has significant potential for the future, it has massive potential now.
+For example, we need technology now more than ever in the current pandemic.
 Using technology in a newly developed way can help stop the spread of the coronavirus and help save lives.

 A lady wearing a mask

-Smartphone devices are great for use when trying to fight against a virus, like a coronavirus.
-Their most desirable and attractive feature is its capabilities and functionalities and the fact they are portable, easy to use, and almost everyone has one.
+Smartphone devices are great for use when fighting against a virus-like coronavirus.
+Their most desirable and attractive feature is their capabilities and functionalities and the fact they are portable, easy to use, and almost everyone has one.
 As we look at the smartphone’s progress, it is evident that features like the camera have gone above and beyond what was expected.
-Carrying a personal handheld camera is not needed now as the same technology fits straight into our pockets and can do more.
+Carrying a personal handheld camera is unnecessary as the same technology fits straight into our pockets and can do more.
 The promise that this growth shows is that.
 Smartphones have the potential to be more.
 And so, with this in mind, they have the potential to help save lives during the pandemic.

 How can smartphones be used to combat the virus?

 Using smartphones for contact tracing will help determine users with the virus and who they have been in contact with, helping prevent the virus’s spread.
 Smartphones can also be used to take surveys.
-The survey can help gather information about people’s health histories while combining their location for an accurate picture.
-Reports have shown that North West London has become the epicenter of the virus.
+The survey can help gather information about people’s health histories while combining their locations for an accurate picture.
+For example, reports have shown that North West London has become the epicenter of the virus.
 Using smartphones can help authorities better understand the spread of the virus in these communities.

 How a smartphone can help with contact tracing

-Smartphones have been great for a lot of things in the past, but now they might be the savior we have all been waiting for.
+Smartphones have been great for many things in the past, but now they might be the savior we have all been waiting for.
 The smartphone and smartphone market’s future looks promising, and although the pandemic may have affected it, with fair use for it in the fight against the virus, there is a certainty that the industry will bounce back.

 Related Stories